Mahdi-Alizadeh96/rust-activities/README.md

 - Filter the data to only include values > 10.
 - Print out each element using a for loop.

+### Activity 25 - Traits

+- Calculate the perimeter of a square and triangle
+    - The perimeter of a square is the length of any side*4.
+    - The perimeter of a triangle is a+b+c where each variable represents the length of a side.
+- Print out the perimeter of the shapes

 ### Activity 26 - Modules

 - a.
 External crates